nathan-barry/nathan.rs/content/posts/pleasures.md

 +++
-title = "Pleasures, by Aldous Huxley" description = "Preface: This is a text copy of one of Huxley's works.
-He was a large influence in my life.
-This copy is for my personal reference." date = 2024-01-19T23:51:44-06:00 tags = ["Misc"]
+title = "Pleasures, by Aldous Huxley" description = "Preface: This is one of Huxley's works.
+I keep a copy here so I'll always know where I can find it." date = 2024-01-19T23:51:44-06:00 tags = [""]
 +++

 ## Pleasures
----
+*By Auldous Huxley*

 We have heard a great deal, since 1914, about the things which are a menace to civilization.
 First it was Prussian militarism; then the Germans at large; then the prolongation of the war; then the shortening of the same; then, after a time, the Treaty of Versailles; then French militarism - with, all the while, a running accompaniment of such minor menaces as Prohibition, Lord Northcliffe, Mr. Bryan, Comstockery....